-- Immediately notify a Residence Life staff member, Student Development staff member, or Campus Security officer.
+- Notify a Campus Security Officer, Residence Life professional staff member, or Student Development staff member.
 A report will be filed with the Office of Security and an investigation initiated. - After investigating, the Office of Security will make a determination as to whether or not the student is missing and has been missing for more than 24 hours. - If the student is determined to be missing for more than 24 hours, Simpson College officials will notify the Indianola Police Department and the student's confidential contact (if the student has provided a confidential contact).
 If the missing student is under 18 years of age and not emancipated, Simpson College officials will immediately notify a custodial parent or guardian.
+Simpson does have the right to respond in less than 24 hours as well.